Comparative statics with adjustment costs and the Le Chatelier principle

 In other words, simultaneously \emph{cancelling} all upward adjustments, by replacing all of the positive entries of an adjustment vector $\varepsilon$ with zeroes, reduces cost; similarly, cancelling all downward adjustments reduces cost.
 Clearly minimal monotonicity is implied by monotonicity, and clearly it is an ordinal property.

 If the choice variable is one-dimensional ($L \subseteq \R$), then minimal monotonicity demands exactly that $C$ be minimized at zero.
-If $C$ is additively separable, then it is minimally monotone exactly if each $C_i$ is minimized at zero.
+If $C$ is additively separable, then it is minimally monotone if and only if each $C_i$ is minimized at zero.

 \begin{example} Consider the cost function in \Cref{example:costs_monotone_1d}(d), with a constraint set $\mathcal{E} \subseteq \R$ that that contains $0$ but is \emph{not} convex.
 For instance, $\mathcal{E} = (-\infty,0] \cup [I,\infty)$ for some $I>0$, as in the recent literature on the investment behavior of entrepreneurs in developing countries (see \cref{sec:dynamic:investment} below).
 Or $\mathcal{E} = \Z$ due to an integer constraint.
 Such a cost function is minimally monotone, but not monotone. \end{example}